Career Timeline of Jason Heyward: Major Achievements and Milestones

 2012: Breakout Season

-Jason Heyward enjoyed a breakout season in 2012.
-That season, he hit 27 home runs, drove in 82 runs, scored 93 runs, and stole 21 bases.
+In 2012, Jason Heyward had a breakout season, hitting 27 home runs, driving in 82 runs, scoring 93 runs, and stealing 21 bases.

-On January 18, 2013, the Braves avoided salary arbitration with Jason Heyward by signing him to a one-year, $3.65 million deal.
+On January 18, 2013, Jason Heyward and the Braves avoided salary arbitration by signing him to a one-year, $3.65 million deal.

 On February 4, 2014, the Braves bought out Jason Heyward's last arbitration-eligible years, agreeing on a two-year, $13.3 million contract.

-After the 2014 season, Jason Heyward was traded from the Atlanta Braves to the St. Louis Cardinals.
+After the 2014 season, Jason Heyward was traded to the St. Louis Cardinals.

 April 5, 2015: First Game as a Cardinal

-On April 5, 2015, Jason Heyward appeared in his first game as a Cardinal, garnering three hits, including two doubles and a stolen base in a 3–0 victory over the Chicago Cubs.
+On April 5, 2015, Jason Heyward appeared in his first game as a Cardinal and garnered three hits in a victory over the Chicago Cubs.

-On December 15, 2015, Jason Heyward signed an eight-year, $184 million contract with the Chicago Cubs, which was the largest player contract the Cubs had ever signed at the time.
+On December 15, 2015, Jason Heyward signed an eight-year, $184 million contract with the Cubs, which was the largest player contract ever signed by the Cubs at that time.

 December 2015: Signs with the Cubs